 Other reading materials will be made available as necessary on Moodle or on reserve in the library.
-A schedule of readings and related quizzes will be posted on Moodle.

 CALENDAR DESCRIPTION:

 The course covers the development of contemporary America from the period of Reconstruction after the Civil War to the present.
 Through lectures and class debates from prepared readings, you will examine and evaluate the American historical experience of western settlement, economic expansion and social crisis, racial conflict, imperial expansion, war, social protest and world power status.